Follow Us:

 Once a product successfully meets WHO prequalification requirements, it is added to the WHO List of Prequalified IVDs, which is publicly available on the WHO website.
 Following inclusion in the list, the manufacturer must adhere to ongoing responsibilities, including:

-- Fulfilling prequalification commitments
+• Fulfilling prequalification commitments

-- Submitting annual reports
+• Submitting annual reports

-- Reporting any product or manufacturing changes
+• Reporting any product or manufacturing changes

-- Meeting post-market surveillance obligations
+• Meeting post-market surveillance obligations

-- Undergoing periodic re-inspections
+• Undergoing periodic re-inspections

-- Ensuring continued compliance with WHO prequalification standards
+• Ensuring continued compliance with WHO Prequalification standards

-WHO Prequalification and Role of Consultants
+Role of WHO Prequalification Consultants

 WHO Prequalification is a critical step for IVD manufacturers targeting global procurement programs.
 Regulatory consultants streamline the process, ensuring compliance and increasing the chances of successful WHO approval.
 Obtaining WHO PQ can be complex, requiring strict compliance with WHO guidance, ISO 13485, and regulatory standards.
-Consultants play a critical role in:
+WHO PQ Consultants play a critical role in:

-- Technical Documentation & Dossier Preparation – Preparing Product Dossiers in line with WHO guidelines and ensuring compliance with ISO 13485 QMS requirements.
+• Technical Documentation & Dossier Preparation – Preparing Product Dossiers in line with WHO guidelines and ensuring compliance with ISO 13485 QMS requirements.

-- Performance & Clinical Evidence Support- Assisting in performance evaluations for IVDs and ensuring sufficient clinical and analytical validation data for submission.
+• Performance & Clinical Evidence Support- Assisting in performance evaluations for IVDs and ensuring sufficient clinical and analytical validation data for submission.

-- Onsite Inspections & Quality System Compliance- Preparing manufacturers for WHO Good Manufacturing Practice (GMP) audits and Implementing corrective and preventive actions (CAPA) post-audit.
+• Onsite Inspections & Quality System Compliance- Preparing manufacturers for WHO Good Manufacturing Practice (GMP) audits and Implementing corrective and preventive actions (CAPA) post-audit.

-- Submission & WHO Liaison: Handling WHO interactions, submission follow-ups, responding to queries and supporting post-market surveillance (PMS) and requalification requirements.
+• Submission & WHO Liaison: Handling WHO interactions, submission follow-ups, responding to queries and supporting post-market surveillance (PMS) and requalification requirements.

 Frequently Asked Questions